lukavr05/final-year-project/documents/retrospective.typ

 *Week 15*
 #line()
-I had to abandon the machine learning development, as I had to complete my interim report and other additional submissions, so was not able to get a high-accuracy model.
+I had to abandon the machine learning development, as I had to complete my interim report and other additional submissions, so was not able to get a high-accuracy model fully implemented, although all of the different sections of the program were working to some degree at least.

 = Second Term Plan

+== Outline
+For the second term, the features I want to implement are as follows:

+#list(
+  [Finish implementing TF-IDF for instruction n-grams and opcode sequences.], [Expand static binary features, including: additional control-flow features, instruction diversity metrics, and API-call metrics], [Experiment more with machine learning, ensuring a prediction accuracy at least above 0.6 or 60%], [Include malicious binaries in dataset, using clustering to distinguish malicious authors from benign ones.], [Modify machine learning algorithm to perform both author prediction and malicious classification] )

+== Timeline

+*Weeks 1-2*
+#line(length: 100%)
+#list(
+  [Evaluate current features extracted by feature extraction tool, make improvements where necessary (refactor code, improve efficiency)], [Research into additional features that can be extracted, such as diversity metrics],
+  indent: 0.2cm
+)

+*Weeks 2-4*
+#line(length: 100%)
+#list(
+  [Finish implementing TF-IDF with N-grams for machine learning], [Add dynamic architecture detection to the binary feature extraction tool], [Implement methods to identify all functions in the `.text` section of each binary file and iterate through *all* functions],
+  indent: 0.2cm
+)
+*Weeks 5-6*
+#line(length: 100%)
+#list(
+  [Refactor machine learning to work with `sklearn`'s pipeline, using a more robust cross-validation technique], [Test a wider variety of classification models, using cross-validation and cross-conformal predictors],
+  indent: 0.2cm
+)

+*Weeks 7-8*
+#line(length: 100%)
+#list(
+  [Begin work on locating malicious binary datasets], [Modify machine learning to be able to cluster authors into malicious and non-malicious using clustering methods such as K-Means and DBSCAN], [Evaluate the clusters using proven methods],
+  indent: 0.2cm
+)

+*Weeks 11-12*
+#line(length: 100%)
+#list(
+  [Perform any final machine learning experiments to improve accuracy and predictions.], [Complete all report documentation, cleaning up formatting and ensuring all aspects of the report are explained well and properly referenced],
+  indent: 0.2cm
+)

 = Reflection